niel-conradie/alien-invasion/README.md

 **Alien Invasion Game written in [Python](https://www.python.org) built using [Pygame](https://www.pygame.org/news).**

-The goal is to shoot the enemy space ships before they reach earth.
+The goal is to shoot the enemy space ships before they reach the bottom of the screen.
 The game continuously gets more difficult as the levels progress.
 You can play yourself or let a computer play for you!

 ----
 ## **Requirements**